ProfessorKazarinoff/do-jupyterhub-tutorial/Installing-JupyterHub-on-Ubuntu1804.md

 In this article you [configured/set up/built/deployed] [something].
 Now you can....

 <!-- Speak  to reader benefits of this technique or procedure and optionally provide places for further exploration. -->

+For futher explanation see: JupyterHub documentation, Littlest JupyterHub deployment, Zero to JupyterHub on Kubernetes.

 <!-- Some examples of how to mark up various things